mk4555/recipe-manager/README.md

 # Installation

-First, fork the repo and install all gems on your computer via this command.
+First, clone the repo and install all gems on your computer via this command.

 ```
 bundle install